 Open: May to mid-October in Riverside Park South.

 But us two-legged folk aren’t left unattended.
-You can order a coffee during the day or a brew in the afternoon, you can relax and enjoy while your pup socializes and makes new friends.
+Whether you’re craving coffee during the day or a refreshing brew in the afternoon, you can relax and enjoy while your pup socializes and makes new friends.
 It’s a haven for both pets and their human companions!

 Tacos and tequila?
 Let me grab my shoes.